Veniamin Nechayev: Duet Nechayev & Rudakov

 He met Pavel Rudakov in Khabarovsk during their military service in the post-war years.
 After demobilization they worked in Far East Philharmonic Hall for about three years.

 In 1948, Nechayev and Rudakov formed a estrada duet and gave first concert in Leningrad.
 They accompanied themselves; lyrics for them were written by Konstantinov, Ratser, Grey, Merlin.
-Lyrics were written on topical issues (In newspaper at morning – in verse at evening) thus shaping the popularity of the duet which had become the one of the signs of the times of the Khrushchev Thaw.
+Lyrics were written on topical issues (In newspaper at morning – in verse at evening) thus shaping the popularity of the duet which had become one of the signs of the times of the Khrushchev Thaw.
 Even Nikita Khrushchev himself treated Nechayev and Rudakov with sympathy; artists were invited to important meetings on cultural issues.

 In 1962, the duet was dissolved.
 The duet was reunited one time specifically for filming in Moscow Does Not Believe in Tears – director invited them to participate in the movie, with a view to recreation the atmosphere of 1950s.